UnderNotic/minimal-mistakes/_posts/2017-09-03-connectionManagement-can-ruin-your-day.md

 ### TCP
 If ConnectionManagement property is not in app.config it will default to 2.
-It's recommended setting for calling external services (blacklisting), never the less in internal environment sometimes you want to parallelize it more for example if service doesn't support batching and/or there is need for a faster response.
+It's recommended setting for calling external services (blacklisting), nevertheless in internal environment sometimes you want to parallelize it more for example if service doesn't support batching and/or there is need for a faster response.
 ```xml
 <add address = "*" maxconnection = "2" />
 ```